by Richard McPartland

 Level 2 BIM

-This is distinguished by collaborative working – all parties use their own 3D CAD models, but not necessarily working on a single, shared model.
-The collaboration comes in the form of how the information is exchanged between different parties – and is the crucial aspect of this level.
-Design information is shared through a common file format, which enables any organisation to be able to combine that data with their own in order to make a federated BIM model, and to carry out interrogative checks on it.
-Hence any CAD software that each party used must be capable of exporting to one of the common file formats such as IFC (Industry Foundation Class) or COBie (Construction Operations Building Information Exchange).
-This is the method of working that has been set as a minimum target by the UK government for all work on public-sector work, by 2016.
+Any CAD software that each party uses must be capable of exporting to one of the common file formats such as IFC (Industry Foundation Class) or COBie (Construction Operations Building Information Exchange).
+This is the method of working that has been set as a minimum target by the UK government for all work on public-sector work.